-The Environmental Health concentration in Public Health encompasses a wide variety of fields and specialties.
+The environmental health concentration in public health encompasses a wide variety of fields and specialties.
 Disease prevention, the study of zoonotic diseases, occupational hazards, air quality and living conditions are just a few of the topics that can be studied or chosen as a career path with a degree in environmental health.
-Those who work in environmental health work on human health and the health of the environment as it affects the general well being of the population.
-They may be dealing with long or short term problems, and those in environmental health have to be able to balance both.
+Environmental health professionals work on human health and the health of the environment as it affects the general well being of the population.
+They may be dealing with long or short term problems, and it is imperative to be able to balance both immediate and future concerns.
 Environmental health will also study how societies, occupations and geographical settings affect the health of populations.

 - The online Master of Public Health (MPH) program from the Milken Institute School of Public Health at the George Washington University ([email protected]) prepares public health professionals to make a difference in communities around the world, helping students succeed in advancing the health of populations locally and globally.